kokodevelopment/Home/src/guidelines/uploading.md

 (don't make fun of people who were affected, or don't make a comedic version of the event.)

 You cannot threaten, intimidate, harass, or bully others in any form.
 This includes but is not limited to:
-- Harassment, intimidation, or humiliation of PenguinMod users through other platforms
+- Harassment, intimidation, or humiliation of OrangeMod users through other platforms
 - Direct threats of physical harm or violence against individuals or groups
 - Stalking or repeated messages, comments, or requests for personal information of another user
 - Sharing personal information about another user, mainly with the intent to harm or intimidate them